irondude14/phase-2-react-project/README.md

 ### MovieCard

 This component is responsible for rendering a movie card.
-Also allows to remove movie from the list & show additional information about the movie.
+Also allows to show additional information about the movie.

 ### MovieForm